-Eleanor Boothroyd (Daytime MBA 2016) is passionate about education.
+This post was written by Eleanor Boothroyd, Daytime MBA 2016, in February 2016.
+Eleanor is passionate about education.
 She serves on the Board of the Durham Nativity School in Durham and as Fuqua’s Net Impact Club co-chair of the Sustainable Business and Social Impact (SBSI) Conference, the largest conference of its kind in the Southeastern US.
 Prior to Fuqua, Eleanor worked as an Analyst for a leading global management consulting firm providing human capital services such as Executive Search, Board Consulting, and Leadership Strategy Services to global Fortune 500 clients.
 Eleanor graduated with a B.A. in Psychology from Vassar College and is originally from the San Francisco Bay Area.

 In the summer of 2015, I spent 10 weeks as a Summer Fellow at Aspire Public Schools, a nonprofit Charter Management Organization (CMO) serving over 14,000 students in 38 schools in California and Tennessee.
 Launched in 1998, Aspire is one of the nation’s highest performing and well-respected school systems.
 As a CMO, its mission is to grow the public charter school movement by opening and operating small, high-quality schools in low-income neighborhoods.